-The SI portfolio is an investment concept that enables SI-focused investors to generate market-rate returns using a diversified portfolio, while knowing that their investments incorporate an understanding of how they affect people and the planet.
-Our approach to constructing SI portfolios follows many of the core principles applied to create our existing House View strategic asset allocations (SAAs), with modifications to incorporate our sustainable and impact objectives.
+The SI portfolio is an investment concept designed to allow SI-focused investors to generate market-rate returns using a diversified portfolio, while knowing that their investments incorporate an understanding of how they affect people and the planet.
+Our approach to constructing SI portfolios follows many of the core principles applied to create our existing House View strategic asset allocations (SAAs), with modifications to incorporate sustainable and impact objectives.
 Specifically, the SI portfolios are constructed entirely from asset classes and investment strategies with inherent sustainable and impact objectives.
 Creating these portfolios required evaluating a variety of asset classes and strategies on both SI attributes and their risk and return properties.

-The building blocks: Identifying sustainable investing exposures and design.
+The building blocks: Identifying sustainable investing exposures

+To achieve the dual obligations of financial return and sustainable / impact objectives, our first step is to identify the portfolio building blocks that satisfy these requirements by intent and design.
 We do so by taking traditional asset classes, such as government bonds or global equities, and mapping all the investment strategies that incorporate sustainable and impact objectives against them.
 These strategies span the entire capital structure and come from issuer types that range from corporates to governments and supranational institutions.
 We consider a range of distinct equity styles that incorporate sustainable investing considerations differently, but all in an explicit manner.
 Within fixed income, we consider the full spectrum in terms of underlying instrument exposure, creditworthiness (rating), location (developed and developing markets), complexity of structure, and liquidity.